arkency/posts/posts/2021-01-08-4-simple-strategies-to-start-with-event-versioning.md

 end
 ```

 But please do not.
-There's an api for this described [in the docs](https://railseventstore.org/docs/v1/migrating_messages/):
+There's an api exactly for this purpose described [in the RES docs](https://railseventstore.org/docs/v1/migrating_messages/):

 ```ruby
 event_store.read.each_batch do |events|